Buy or Sell The Charles Schwab Corporation (SCHW) Stock Now | Don't Try to Be a Top Gun

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SCHW starting from Schwab Charles R., who sale 135,300 shares at the price of $69.43 back on Jul 29.
-After this action, Schwab Charles R. now owns 69,613,930 shares of The Charles Schwab Corporation, valued at $9,393,635 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SCHW starting from Craig Jonathan M., who sale 8,032 shares at the price of $75.00 back on Aug 12.
+After this action, Craig Jonathan M. now owns 4,019 shares of The Charles Schwab Corporation, valued at $602,414 using the latest closing price.

 Stock Fundamentals for SCHW